 📇 Similar Recipe You Might Like

-This cheesy white bean tomato bake has some of the same ingredients, but uses canned white beans for an easy weeknight dinner.
+This cheesy white bean tomato bake has some of the same ingredients, and is a fabulous, easy weeknight dinner.

-White Bean Soup with Flageolet Beans, Tomatoes and Sage (Instant Pot)
+Instant Pot White Bean Soup Recipe with Tomatoes and Sage

 Equipment